,

 Although crypto ETFs are not available, there are several blockchain ETFs that invest in companies working in the blockchain industry.
 The blockchain, which is a kind of digital ledger tech that powers cryptocurrencies, is related to crypto but does not mean you’re investing in the market.

-Investing in Cryptocurrency Funds — or Waiting for a Crypto ETF
+Investing in Cryptocurrency Funds — or Waiting for Crypto ETFs

 Currently, there are no SEC-approved crypto ETFs for investors.
 This means that if you want to invest in cryptocurrency, you’ll either need to hold on to the coins yourself or use a non-crypto ETF vehicle.